seyerjo/fa2trakt/docs/06_implementation.md

   - `feat/feature-name`: Branches for developing new features.
   - `fix/bug-description`: Branches for fixing bugs.
   - Pull Requests (PRs) should be used to merge feature/fix branches into `develop` (or `main` initially), requiring review (see Contribution Guidelines).
-- **Testing:** Manual testing is the primary method for v1.0.
+- **Testing:** Manual testing is the primary method.
 Developers should test thoroughly during development using the "Load unpacked" method in Chrome across various FilmAffinity movie and series pages.
 Automated testing should be considered for future iterations.

 ## 2. Coding Standards

-- **Core Principle:** All code MUST adhere strictly to the rules and conventions defined in the project's `.roo/rules/` directory.
-This includes:
+- **Core Principle:** All code MUST adhere strictly to the rules and conventions defined in the project's documents folder `/docs`.
-  - General best practices for Chrome Extension development (`01_general.md`).
-  - JavaScript/TypeScript style, naming conventions, functional patterns (`02_coding_style.md`).
-  - UI/CSS guidelines (`03_ui_style.md`).
-  - Performance considerations (`04_performance.md`).
-  - Browser API usage patterns (`05_api_usage.md`).
-  - Testing and debugging approaches (`06_test_and_debug.md`).
 - **Key Highlights:**
   - Use Manifest V3.
   - Prioritize minimal permissions (`activeTab` for now).